How much market making does a market need?: Behavior of the model without market makers

 By definition, an invariant law for a Stigler-Luckock model is a probability law on $\Si_{\rm ord}$ so that the process started in this initial law is stationary.
 We let \be \Si^{\rm fin}_{\rm ord}:=\big\{\Xc\in\Si_{\rm ord}:\Xc^-\mbox{ and }\Xc^+ \mbox{ are finite measures}\big\} \ee denote the subspace of $\Si_{\rm ord}$ consisting of all states in which the order book contains only finitely many orders.
 If a Stigler-Luckock model is positive recurrent, then it has a unique invariant law that is moreover concentrated on $\Si^{\rm fin}_{\rm ord}$ (see \cite[Thm~3]{Swa16}).
 In particular, this applies to the restricted model on $J(V)$ for any $V<V_{\rm L}$.
 If $V_{\rm L}<V_{\rm max}$, then it is believed that the restricted model on the competitive window $J(V_{\rm L})$ also has a unique invariant law, but this invariant law is not concentrated on $\Si^{\rm fin}_{\rm ord}$.
 Instead, in equilibrium, the competitive window contains a.s.\ infinitely many limit orders of each type.
 In \cite{FS15}, a precise conjecture is made about the asymptotics of $\Xc^-$ near $J_-(V_{\rm L})$ and $\Xc^+$ near $J_+(V_{\rm L})$ in equilibrium.

 On a rigorous level, even just proving existence of an invariant law for the restricted model on $J(V_{\rm L})$ is so far an open problem.
 However, postulating the existence of such an invariant law, Luckock was able to calculate the equilibrium distribution of the bid and as prices.
 We cite the following result from \cite[Thm~1]{Swa16}.
-Essentially, this goes back to \cite[formulas (20) and (21)]{Luc03}, although he does not consider market orders.
+Essentially, this goes back to \cite[formulas (20) and (21)]{Luc03}, although he only considers the case $\la_\pm(I_\mp)=0$.

 \bt[Luckock's differential equation] Assume that a Stigler-Luckock model with demand and supply functions satisfying (A1)--(A4) and $\rho=0$ has an invariant law.
 Let $(\Xc_t)_{t\geq 0}$ denote the process started in this invariant law, and let $M^\pm_t=M^\pm(\Xc_t)$ denote the bid and ask price at time $t\geq 0$.
 Define functions $f_\pm:\ov I\to\R$ by \be f_-(x):=\P\big[M^-_t\leq x\big] \quand f_+(x):=\P\big[M^+_t\geq x\big]\qquad(x\in\ov I), \ee which by stationarity do not depend on $t\geq 0$.
 Then $f_\pm$ are continuous and solve the equations \be\ba{rr@{\,}c@{\,}l} &\dis f_-\di\la_++\la_-\di f_+&=&\dis0,\\[5pt] {\rm(ii)}&\dis f_+\di\la_-+\la_+\di f_-&=&\dis0,\\[5pt] {\rm(iii)}&\multicolumn{3}{c}{\dis f_-(I_+)=1=f_+(I_-),} \ec where $f_-\di\la_+$ denotes the measure $\di\la_+$ weighted with the density $f_-$, and the other terms have a similar interpretation. \et